 - Without CCPP (CCPP=N): The code is compiled without CCPP and runs using the original UFS Atmosphere physics drivers, such as GFS_physics_driver.F90.
 This option entirely bypasses all CCPP functionality and is only used for RT against the unmodified UFS Atmosphere codebase. - With CCPP (CCPP=Y): The code is compiled with CCPP enabled and restricted to CCPP-compliant physics.
 That is, any parameterization to be called as part of a suite must be available in CCPP.
 Physics scheme selection and order is determined at runtime by an external suite definition file (SDF; see Chapter 4 for further details on the SDF).
 The existing physics-calling code GFS_physics_driver.F90 and GFS_radiation_driver.F90 are bypassed altogether in this mode and any additional code needed to connect parameterizations within a suite previously contained therein is executed from the so-called CCPP-compliant "interstitial schemes".
-Compiling with CCPP links CCPP-Framework and CCPP-physics to the executable and is restricted to CCPP-compliant physics defined by one or more SDFs used at compile time.
+One further option determines how the CCPP-compliant physics are called within the host model: - Dynamic CCPP (STATIC=N): This option is not supported; it allows choosing any physics schemes within the CCPP library at runtime by making adjustments to the CCPP SDF and the model namelist.
+This option carries computational overhead associated with the higher level of flexibility.
+Note that the CCPP-Framework and CCPP-physics are dynamically linked to the executable. - Static CCPP (STATIC=Y): The code is compiled with CCPP enabled and is restricted to CCPP-compliant physics defined by one or more SDFs used at compile time.
+This option is recommended for users interested in production-mode and operational applications, since it limits flexibility in favor of runtime performance and memory footprint.
+Note that the CCPP-Framework and CCPP-physics are statically linked to the executable.